Dória

-Matheus Dória Macedo (born 8 November 1994), commonly known as Dória, is a Brazilian professional footballer who plays as a centre-back for Liga MX club Atlas.
+Matheus Dória Macedo (born 8 November 1994), commonly known as Dória, is a Brazilian professional footballer who plays as a centre-back.

 Club career

 Botafogo

 Born in São Gonçalo, Rio de Janeiro, Dória joined Botafogo's youth setup in 2009 at the age of 14.
 Promoted to the first team due to the injury of Brinner in January 2012, he made his professional – and Série A – debut on 27 May of that year, starting in a 3–2 away win over Coritiba.

 On 27 October Dória scored his first professional goal, scoring the first in a 4–0 home routing of Atlético Goianiense.
 He finished his first professional season with 20 appearances, as his side finished seventh.

 In the 2013 campaign, Dória was an undisputed starter for Bota, appearing in 30 league matches and scoring one goal as his side qualified to Copa Libertadores after a 17-year absence.

 Marseille

 On 1 September 2014 Dória signed a five-year deal with Olympique de Marseille for a reported fee of €7 million.
 He failed to make a first-team appearance following his arrival, being subsequently assigned to the reserves in Championnat de France amateur.